davidsherlock/edd-all-access-flat-rates/README.md

 ## [Easy Digital Downloads - All Access Flat Rates](https://wordpress.org/plugins/edd-all-access-flat-rates/)

-All Access Flat Rates for Easy Digital Downloads allows you to override the weighted All Access commission calculations and reward vendors with a more straight forward flat rate amount per product downloaded.
+All Access Flat Rates for Easy Digital Downloads allows you to override the weighted All Access commission calculations and reward vendors with a more straight forward flat rate amount per-product downloaded.

 ## Use-case Examples